pasqualerossi/42-Piscine/README.md

 </br>
 Week 4:

-C05, C06 and possibly C07 if you want to.
+C05 and C06 (with possibly C07 if you want to)

 - This week continue with your C Projects and suggest that from Wednesday onwards to prepare for your final exam.